CRISPY WHITEBAIT WITH YOUNG COCONUT SALAD

 What is young coconut and can I substitute regular coconut?

-Young coconut has soft, jelly-like flesh that is milder and more delicate than mature coconut — it is scooped directly from the shell for this salad.
-The notes say regular (mature) coconut can be substituted if young coconut is unavailable; the flavor will be slightly richer and chewier.
+Young coconut has soft, jelly-like flesh that is milder and more delicate than mature coconut — I scoop it directly from the shell for this salad.
+Regular (mature) coconut can be substituted if young coconut is unavailable; the flavor will be slightly richer and chewier.

 What is palm sugar in the dressing, and what can I use instead?